-I helped conduct the poll that The Sun splashed all over its front page on Monday under the inflammatory headline: '1 in 5 Brit Muslims' sympathy for jihadis'.
-I have done work for market research agency Survation, based in east London, on and off since March, and turned up to the office last week presented with a poll that seemed quite different from the usual.
-On our screen, it was called the 'Muslim Poll'.
+I helped conduct the poll that UK tabloid paper The Sun splashed all over its front page on Monday under the inflammatory headline '1 in 5 Brit Muslims' sympathy for jihadis.'
+I have done work for the market research agency behind the survey, Survation, on and off since March, and when I showed up to the office last week I was presented with a poll that seemed quite different from the usual.
+On our screen, it was called the 'Muslim Poll.'
 At first, I thought it looked interesting.
-After about twenty minutes, I began to feel strange about it.
+After about 20 minutes, I began to feel strange about it.

 All of us who worked as Survation's callers on the project were suspicious of the script, and the way the questions were framed, but we had no idea who the client was, or how the information would be used.

 I became more and more embarrassed about asking these questions.
 Many people we called refused to take part.
 But those who did agree to the survey were often very talkative.
-The poll itself only took a couple a minutes, but more often that not I was on the phone for 10 minutes or more.
+The poll itself only took a couple of minutes, but more often than not I was on the phone for ten minutes or more.
 One man kept me on the phone just short of half an hour.
-For any other poll, we are told to keep the phonecalls as short as possible; for this particular poll, we were briefed and told to let the interviewee talk as much as they wanted to – due to it being a sensitive subject.
+For any other poll, we are told to keep the phone calls as short as possible; for this particular poll, we were briefed and told to let the interviewee talk as much as they wanted to—due to it being a sensitive subject.
 Every single person I spoke to for more than five minutes condemned the terrorist attacks carried out in the name of Islam.
-Some wanted to do the survey primarily in order to show that - as a Muslim - they were disgusted and appalled by what had happened in Paris.
+Some wanted to do the survey primarily in order to show that—as a Muslim—they were disgusted and appalled by what had happened in Paris.
 These thoughts and feelings were lost in a small set of multiple-choice questions.
-The idea that that one, badly worded poll can speak for complex and emotional topics such as identity and religion would be funny if it wasn't so damaging.
+The idea that one, badly worded poll can speak for complex and emotional topics such as identity and religion would be funny if it weren't so damaging.